jolie/docs/web/language-tools-and-standard-library/technology-integration/java/javaservices.md

   `lib`\)

-* Create a Jolie interface file where defining all the available

-  operations of your JavaService and name it
+* Create a Jolie file where defining the wrapping `service` block for your JavaService and name it

-  `FirstJavaServiceInterface.iol`.
+  `first-java-service.ol`.
 It is worth noting that all the

   public methods defined in the class FirstJavaService can be promoted

-  as operations at the level of a Jolie service.
+  as operations at the level of the wrapping Jolie service.
 In our example the

   interface is called `FirstJavaServiceInterface` and it declares one